This page was last updated on 16 December, 2021.

 -all individuals to comply with social distancing measures and practice frequent hand washing

--in-person school classes have been suspended since 2020.
-Blended classes (mix of in-person and online) will be allowed to take place from 26 April, if the school’s COVID -action plan has been approved by the National Emergency Operations Committee (COE)
+in-person school classes were suspended in 2020.
+However, voluntary blended classes (mix of in-person and online) have been progressively allowed to take place, since 7 June 2021, if the school’s COVID action plan has been properly approved by the National Emergency Operations Committee (COE)

 -remote working continues to be encouraged